Rahul-98a/Simple-Social-Media-WebApp/README.md

 ## Steps to Run
-* Have vagrant and virtual box installed.
+1. Have vagrant and virtual box installed.
-* Clone the repo and run "vagrant up".
+2. Clone the repo and run "vagrant up".
 Site can be accessed at localhost:8080

+After running "vagrant up" will take ~30min for VM to be ready.